bryn-morris/Smart-Park/README.md

 ### Project Design

-The program allows a user to "log in" to SmartPark and manage their dogs and dog park visits.
+The program allows a user to log in to SmartPark and manage their dogs and dog park visits.
 Basic user solutions include:
 1. Browse available dog parks
 2. Check into and out of a dog park
 3. Write and view reviews for a dog park